matthewfitch23/mw-ff.com/_posts/2025-12-15-vibe-rowing.md

 categories: general
 ---

-# Vibe Rowing: How AI helped us row 4 million metres and raise over £20k for Sophia

 ![Sophia Clarke](/assets/images/sophia.jpg)

 Sophia Clarke is a 3-year-old miracle.
 Born with Campomelic Dysplasia and requiring 24/7 life support, her needs are complex, and her care is costly.